Most folks know that leafy green vegetables can highly benefit the heart and vascular system.

 But, if you sauté those greens and garlic in oil on a high heat, it can reduce their beneficial effect and contribute to inflammation leading to heart disease.
 Cooking oils on a high heat for long periods of time oxidizes the oil rendering it unhealthful.

 It’s imperative to keep in mind that it’s not just what you eat that’s important, it’s how you cook it.

-For example, if you water sauté those greens to break down their cellulose fiber making them more digestible, and then add the olive oil at the end of cooking for a light sauté and seasoning, this helps to retain the oil’s integrity.
+For example, if you water sauté or blanch those greens to break down their cellulose fiber making them more digestible, and then add the olive oil at the end of cooking for a light sauté and seasoning, this retains the oil’s integrity.

 Plus adding the garlic at the end of cooking rather than at the beginning, provides more of the sulphur compounds that improve blood flow to the heart.

 Here’s a simple and healthful Sauteed Garlicky Greens recipe for you to enjoy.

 And, if you want more information about using Food as Medicine, sign up now to download my FREE Food as Medicine Guide.
 You’ll get delicious and recipes and healthful information delivered directly to your inbox: Using Food as Medicine – The Vital Keys

 - 1 bunch greens (kale, collards, bok choy, spinach), cleaned and chopped into bite-sized pieces

 - On a high heat, add water to a large frying pan.